 If you lost a loved one in a commercial vehicle accident, please accept our condolences.
-According to the Texas Department of Transportation (TxDOT), 616 people lost their lives in these types of collisions in 2018.
-Our lawyers can help you seek recovery for final expenses, loss of income, and other damages.
+According to the Texas Department of Transportation (TxDOT), 81 people lost their lives in these types of collisions in Tom Green County in 2020.

 Injuries Caused by a Commercial Vehicle Accident